DISCOVER THE ULTIMATE AMERICAN ROAD TRIP

 You can’t visit Chicago’s North Side without stopping by Wrigley Field – the home of the Chicago Cubs baseball team since 1916.
 Put on your best blue shirt and join the electric crowds to cheer on the Cubs at a ball game.

-If you visit during offseason, take a tour of the stadium and listen to stories about the Major League’s second-oldest ballpark.
-You can even sit in the dugout where Chicago Cubs’ legends have sat, including Ron Santo and Ernie Banks.
+If you happen to visit during offseason, take a tour of the stadium and listen to stories about the Major League’s second-oldest ballpark.
+You can even step into the dugout where Chicago Cubs’ legends once sat, including Ron Santo and Ernie Banks.
+Don’t forget to pick up a souvenir at one of the merchandise stores – from flags and mugs to your very own Wrigley Field T-shirt.

 Roaring Twenties Chicago

-The restaurant is opposite the site of the notorious St Valentine’s Day Massacre of 1929, ordered by crime boss Al Capone – and is even rumored to have been a lookout post.
+It wasn’t all glitz and glamor in the 1920s, and the Chicago Pizza and Oven Grinder tells part of the city’s infamous, not to mention gruelling, history.
+The restaurant is opposite the site of the notorious St Valentine’s Day Massacre of 1929, ordered by crime boss Al Capone and is even rumored to have been a lookout post.

 Roaring Twenties Chicago

-North Michigan Avenue is one of the modern-day twenties’ most vibrant streets.
+North Michigan Avenue is one of today's 20s' most vibrant streets.
 Park up and explore more than 460 retailers, ranging from upscale department stores to luxury retail outlets.
+While exploring, you’ll find the Wrigley Building, a classic example of 1920s architecture, and the iconic Tribune Tower.

 The Magnificent Mile is also a great stop for foodies, with 275 restaurants to choose from.
 For a taste of Chicago history, check out Uno Pizzeria – the original creators of the city’s iconic deep-dish pizza.